-I sit with a thimble-sized Yixing clay teacup in hand, looking into the second steeping of my Laoshan green tea, transported away by the smell of wet earth and soy beans swirling up in water-bead vapor trails towards the ceiling light.
+I sit with a thimble-sized teacup in hand, looking into the second steeping of my Laoshan green tea, transported away by the smell of wet earth and soy beans swirling up in water-bead vapor trails towards the ceiling light.
 The glass pitcher used to steep the tea rests on my desk, with bright green leaves covering the bottom.
 The small leaves were moments ago dry and twisted to the thinness of yarn; now open as if they still lived to absorb the muted sunlight of Laoshan.

 They remind me of a friend’s hand, calloused from picking tea leaves each day.
-We walked his tea farm, the northernmost crop of tea in all of China.
+We walked Mr. He’s tea farm, the northernmost crop of tea in all of China.
 He gestured to the rocky peak of Laoshan.
 “The rain that falls here is filtered by those rocks.
 It runs down the mountain peak and collects here.”
 In front of us was a crystal-clear pool of Laoshan water with circular rocks at the bottom.
 “It is the clean water and the unique mineral content that give my tea its earthy and pure flavor.”
 He bent over and picked three perfect buds, each with a just-unfolded leaf still attached.
 “Drinking tea affirms our bond with nature.
 We must keep the countryside clean and unpolluted for good rain and fog to nourish and protect the leaves.
 When you drink my green tea, I hope that its flavor will remind you of Laoshan, and make you thankful for nature and for the hard labor that the farmers carry out to pick each leaf.”

-We walked back towards the buildings at the center of his farm and I saw peasants spreading leaves out on bamboo mats to wilt, sending the leaves through an air dryer, twisting them into a unique spiraled shape and drying them again.
-A worker asked me in heavily accented Mandarin to film her so that Americans could see the work that went into tea.
+We walked back towards the buildings at the center of his farm and I saw neighbors spreading leaves out on bamboo mats to wilt, sending the leaves through an air dryer, twisting them into a unique spiraled shape and drying them again.
+A neighbor asked me in heavily accented Mandarin to film her so that Americans could see the work that went into tea.
 “Everything I do simply keeps the natural flavor of tea sealed in those dried strands so that weeks or months later, the leaves can be woken again by water.”

-One weekend I took a pilgrimage from the tea’s final frontier in Qingdao to the very heart of green tea culture, Hangzhou.
+One weekend, I took a pilgrimage from the tea’s final frontier in Qingdao to the very heart of green tea culture, Hangzhou.
 On my taxi ride from the airport to the hostel I was lodging at, the driver asked my why I came to Hangzhou.
 I explained to him my goal of understanding tea culture in its most traditional context.
 His reply; “You came all the way here from Qingdao for that?
 I will help you out, alright?
 This is tea culture.”
 He took his thermos from under his seat and set it in front of me.
 “First I boil water, then I add leaves.
 Did you get that?
 There is nothing else.”
 I did not know how to respond, so I bought time with a question,

 “What kind of tea are you drinking?”
 He opened the thermos and let me look at the mess of broken leaves and swirling sediment.